City of Tampa

 Knowledge, Skills & Abilities

-Some knowledge of: business and administrative practices.
+Considerable knowledge of: business and administrative practices.

-Ability to: review financial transaction records for accuracy, completeness and conformance to standards; sort and classify data; perform mathematical verifications and reconciliations with speed and accuracy; formulate conclusions and recommendations and present data verbally and in writing; establish and maintain effective working relationships with city employees and the general public and deal with public relations problems tactfully and courteously.
+Ability to: review financial transaction records for accuracy, completeness, and conformance to standards; sort and classify data; perform mathematical verifications and reconciliations with speed and accuracy; formulate conclusions and recommendations and present data verbally and in writing; establish and maintain effective working relationships with city employees and the general public and deal with public relations problems tactfully and courteously.

 Skill in: use of standard office equipment and computers; use of computer software, including Access and Excel